The Lowdown on Original Research Content

 How to create original research that performs

-Creating original research is no easy feat.
+Creating original research is not easy.
 It can be time-consuming and, depending on your approach, expensive.
-To reap the benefits of producing this content, take these three steps:
+To reap the benefits of producing original research, take these three steps:

 Don’t just publish the content and move on.
 Make the most of your time and effort.
 Think about webinars, infographics, and videos that you can create using the research as a starting point.
 Original research can be a fountain that you drink from well after its initial publication date.